Stocks Wobble As US Inflation Cools - UrduPoint

 Stocks Wobble As US Inflation Cools

-Stock markets wavered on Wednesday as investors weighed whether official data showing that US inflation cooled in March will prompt the Federal Reserve to pause its interest-rate-hike campaign
+Global stocks wavered while oil prices rallied on Wednesday as investors digested official data showing that US inflation cooled in March

-London, (UrduPoint / Pakistan Point News - 12th Apr, 2023 ) :Stock markets wavered on Wednesday as investors weighed whether official data showing that US inflation cooled in March will prompt the Federal Reserve to pause its interest-rate-hike campaign.
+New York, (UrduPoint / Pakistan Point News - 13th Apr, 2023 ):Global stocks wavered while oil prices rallied on Wednesday as investors digested official data showing that US inflation cooled in March.

 US consumer prices rose by 5.0 percent last month on an annual basis, down from 6.0 percent in February, the figures showed.
 It was the smallest increase since May 2021 and better than forecast by analysts.